-Today, we are going to discuss about an interesting and useful utility called “shell2http” that can be used to execute shell commands via http server.
-You can run any commands on your Linux box, and send the output to your colleague or friend on the local network to review.
+Today, we are going to discuss about an interesting and useful utility called "shell2http" that can be used to execute shell commands via http server.
+You can run any commands on your Linux box, and send the output to your colleague or friend on the local network to review them.
 S/He can view the output on a web browser.
-This tool might be useful if you don’t want to give the SSH access to your friend.
-Just ask him what command’s output he would like to see, and run that command in your local system and allow him to view it on his web browser from anywhere on the local network.
-Your friend don’t need an SSH access to view the results of any output.
+This tool might be useful if you don't want to give the SSH access to your friend.
+Just ask him what command's output he would like to see, and run that command in your local system and allow him to view it on his web browser from anywhere on the local network.
+Your friend doesn't need an SSH access to view the results of any output.

 shell2http - Execute Shell Commands Via HTTP Server